Analysis of 2S singly heavy baryons in HQET: Analysis of non-perturbative parameters

-In Fig. \ref{fig:ratiomb}, the mass term ratio changes rapidly for $\Lambda_Q$ baryons in lower mass regions of $m_b$.
-The point when ratio goes below $m_b$ axis is same in both figures of Fig. \ref{fig:ratiomb} .
-This may indicate that the heavy quark behaves almost same in both mesons and baryons.
-The mass formulae in Eq. \eqref{eq:mesonmass}, \eqref{eq:cbaryon} and \eqref{eq:bbaryon}, assumes the nature of heavy quark same in all hadrons.
-Thus, the Fig. \ref{fig:ratiomb} confirms this assumption.
+The ratio $\frac{\lambda_1}{2m_c}\frac{1}{\overline{\Lambda}}$ goes below the $m_b$ axis at the same point in both mesosns and baryons shown in Fig. \ref{fig:ratiomb}.
+This may indicate that the heavy quark behaves almost the same in both mesons and baryons.
+The mass formulae in Eq. \eqref{eq:massH} assumes the nature of heavy quark same in all hadrons.
+Thus, Fig. \ref{fig:ratiomb} confirms this assumption.